kmanaseryan/error-manager/README.md

 # Overview
 This [node module](https://www.npmjs.com/package/errorme) helps you to  create your own errors with your defined error codes and handle them differently within your classes.
-Suppouse we have created Archieve Manager module which does database operations and able to pass errors in callbacks.
+Suppose we have created Archive Manager module which does database operations and is able to pass errors in callbacks.
 You can define your own error codes as you may have done before by doing `new Error(<error message>, <error code>)` etc.  However the difference here is that you can parse that error object into HTTP error message with appropriate error HTTP error codes by integrating it with your RESTful service.

 # Features
 * Creating error objects with self-defined error codes
 * Parsing them to HTTP error codes and messages
-* Abality to  add custom error messages in development einvironement and see them in the client-side of the RESful service
+* Ability to  add custom error messages in development environment and see them in the client-side of the RESTful service

 # Installation
 `$ npm install errorme`